 Respiratory Syncytial Virus

-Respiratory syncytial virus (RSV) is a common cause of many types of infections of the respiratory system.
-The term respiratory system refers to the lungs and breathing passages.
-These infections include:
+Respiratory syncytial virus (RSV) is a common cause of many lung and airway infections.
+Examples of infections include:

 - Common cold